-Some children and young people require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities generally provided.
-These difficulties can be age related and may fluctuate over time.
-Many children and young people with vision impairment (VI), hearing impairment (HI) or a multisensory impairment (MSI) will require specialist support and/or equipment to access their learning, or habilitation support.
-Children and young people with an MSI have a combination of vision and hearing difficulties.
+Many children/young people with vision impairment (VI), hearing impairment (HI) or a multisensory impairment (MSI) will require specialist support from a specialist teacher with a mandatory qualification (MQ) in VI/HI/MSI) and/or equipment to access their learning or habilitation [e.g., mobility and independent living skills] support.
+Young people with an MSI have a combination of vision and hearing difficulties.